maikotrindade/maikotrindade.github.io/_posts/2026-05-20-testing-autonomous-ai-agents.markdown

 - Alert on trajectory anomalies, not just error rates.
 A 30 percent jump in average tool calls per task is a bug, even if nothing crashes.
 - Keep a small human-in-the-loop review queue for the lowest-confidence runs.
 The cost is low and the signal is the best you can get.

-This is the same loop the [Evaluating AI Agents manual][eai] recommends, and it matches what Husain calls operational evaluation in the [roadmap article][roadmap].
+This is the same loop the <a href="https://evaluating-ai-agents.com/" target="_blank" rel="noopener noreferrer" title="Evaluating AI Agents manual">Evaluating AI Agents manual</a> recommends, and it matches what Husain calls operational evaluation in the <a href="https://www.decodingai.com/p/the-ai-evals-roadmap-i-wish" target="_blank" rel="noopener noreferrer" title="AI Evals Roadmap">roadmap article</a>.

 ### My assertive take